 It depends on the UPS technology.
 For Off-Line UPS it is unaffordable to back-up such inrush current.
 The UPS will go into Fault Mode and shutdown immediately (unless the UPS is already oversized).
 For Line-Interactive, it applies the same, unless the waveform is pure sine wave.
 Because all On-Line models deliver pure sine wave, they can also work with APFC with no problem.

-Warranty period for the device (all components besides the batteries): 24 months
+Warranty period for the device: 24 months

-Warranty period for batteries: 12 months
+Warranty period for solar inverters (including ESS): 60 months

 The typical lifespan of a UPS battery is 3-5 years from the start of production.
 However battery life can vary greatly depending on environmental conditions and amount of discharge cycles.
 For instance, battery life decreases if the UPS is operated under a high temperature environment or is frequently discharged.